paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-123-drug-abuse-education-and-prevention.md

 ### Statutory Notes

 #### References in Text
 The Elementary and Secondary Education Act of 1965, referred to in subsec. (d)(8)(A), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended generally.
-Title IV of the Act is classified generally to subchapter IV (§ 7101 et seq.) of chapter 70 of Title 20, Education.
+27. Part A of title IV of the Act is classified generally to part A (§ 7101 et seq.) of subchapter IV of chapter 70 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim) and Tables.

 #### Amendments
+2015—Subsec. (d)(8)(A).
+Pub.
+L. 114–95 substituted “education and instruction consistent with part A of title IV of the Elementary and Secondary Education Act of 1965” for “education and instruction consistent with title IV of the Elementary and Secondary Education Act of 1965”.

 1998—Subsec. (c)(2).
 Pub.
 L. 105–285 struck out “, such as activities authorized by [section 9910(a)(2)(F) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9910/a/2/F&num=0&edition=prelim),” after “national significance”.

 1994—Subsec. (d)(8)(A).
 Pub.
 L. 103–382 substituted “title IV of the Elementary and Secondary Education Act of 1965” for “the Drug-Free Schools and Communities Act of 1986”.